NateyJay/layermap/README.md

 ```
 install.packages("devtools") #Installing from CRAN if you don't have devtools

-devtools::install_github("nateyjay/nheatmap")
+devtools::install_github("nateyjay/layermap")
-require(nheatmap)
+require(layermap)
 ```

-# Basics of nheatmap
+# Basics of layermap

 ### Structure

 <p align="center"><img src="images/DataStructures.png" alt="data_structures" width="700" /></p>
 Heatmaps are complicated, there is no avoiding that.
-Instead, nheatmap tries to fit all essential data for plotting into 3 tables.
+Instead, layermap tries to fit all essential data for plotting into 3 tables.

 These are: